ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

 2. When prompted about running automatic setup, click the No thanks button.
 3. From the Insights dashboard, click the **Show beta features** button.

+## Manual setup
+{: #mrm-risk-config-ovr-wos-only-manual}

+You can manually set up your entire Watson OpenScale model risk management service by completing the following steps.
+To successfully complete the steps, you must have detailed information about your machine learning provider, the database, and the data that is used for monitoring.

 ### Steps
 {: #mrm-risk-config-ovr-wos-only-manual-steps}